 A Tomahawk Steak has an impressively long, frenched rib bone, whereas a Cowboy Steak would likely be thinner cut than a Tomahawk Steak and if there is a bone extending out of the steak, it would not be nearly as long.

 HOW BIG IS A COWBOY RIBEYE?

-The size of a Cowboy Steak depends on the size of the cow and how thick the steak is cut.
+This is completely dependent on the size of the cow and how thick the steak is cut.
 These steaks can range anywhere from 14 to 24 ounces.

 STEAK SAUCES TO TRY

 Streaked with gorgeous marbling, as juicy as they come, and equipped with a bone that translates into big steak flavor, these Bone-In Ribeyes (a.k.a.
 Cowboy Steaks) are almost as impressive before they hit the grill as they are coming off of it.